in Washington Heights, NY • 2026 Buying Guide

 Key considerations for buying a investment property in Washington Heights include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-Homes in Washington Heights currently spend an average of 12 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Washington Heights currently spend an average of 55 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $255K and homes spending an average of 12 days on market, Washington Heights is currently a seller's market.
-There's currently 0.3 months of inventory available.
+With a median price of $519K and homes spending an average of 55 days on market, Washington Heights is currently a balanced market.
+There's currently 3.5 months of inventory available.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.